-LTC Charles C. Jones Jr., in his book Siege of Savannah, opines, "The victory at Honey Hill released the city of Savannah from an impending danger, which, had it not thus been averted, would have necessitated its immediate evacuation."
+Lt.
+Col. Charles C. Jones Jr., in his book Siege of Savannah, opines, "The victory at Honey Hill released the city of Savannah from an impending danger, which, had it not thus been averted, would have necessitated its immediate evacuation."

-Historical Assessment of the Union Campaign

-Looking back on the battle, CPT Luis F. Emilio wrote in his regimental history of the 54th MA (Colored), "It would seem with the light of the present that our position was as strong for us to hold as was the enemy's.
+Historical Assessment of the Union Campaign.
+Looking back on the battle, CPT Luis F. Emilio wrote in his regimental history of the 54th MA, "It would seem with the light of the present that our position was as strong for us to hold as was the enemy's.
 This granted, the natural criticism is, would not the battle have been better fought to have held the position with a portion of our troops and pushed out the main body well on one flank or the other, drawing the enemy from his work to fight us and preserve his communications?"

-In May 1884, CPT Charles C. Soule, 55th MA (Colored), wrote two articles that appeared in the Philadelphia Weekly Times.
+Almost twenty years later on 10 and 17 May 1884, CPT Charles C. Soule, 55th MA, wrote an article for the Philadelphia Weekly Times.
 An eyewitness to the battle, he listed the following shortcomings of the Union leadership.

 Port Royal, South Carolina on the Broad River and the base of operations for this campaign was captured on 7 November 1861.
 A little over three years later, the Coast Division sailed up the Broad River in heavy fog with one competent pilot to lead the invasion fleet to Boyd's Landing.
 Elements of the fleet ascended the wrong rivers, ran aground or waited for the fog to clear before arriving at Boyd's Landing later in the day on 29 November.
-When they did land, they had no accurate maps of the area of operations to guide them quickly to their objective, the Savannah & Charleston Railroad near Grahamville.
+When they did land, they had no accurate maps of the area of operations to guide them quickly to their objective, the Savannah & Charleston Railroad at Grahamville.
 Consequently, they wondered around lost the rest of the day and into the night, missing the best opportunity to destroy the railroad.

 Reconnoitering US Navy expeditions ascending the river during the three years of occupation would have trained more pilots and familiarized them with the soundings and rivers to avert the problems encountered with the fog.
-These expeditions could have also carried US Army scouts or engineers to reconnoiter the surrounding road network and create accurate maps.
+These expeditions could have also carried US Army scouts or engineers to reconnoiter the surrounding road network to create accurate maps.
 In fact, many slaves in the area of operations "rallied to the colors" and jointed the USCT regiments that operated in the area of operations.
 These ex-slaves could have been used to guide the leading elements of the invasion.

-On the morning of the battle, Potter's 1st Brigade was under orders to march before daylight to Grahamville and destroy the railroad.
-The march began at 0900 instead, which permitted the 3rd SC Cavalry and Zealy's artillery section get in position to fight a two and one-half hour delaying action that allowed the Confederates to occupy the Honey Hill position just ahead of the Union forces.
-Perhaps Potter's men were still exhausted from the prior day of marching and countermarching which only ended at 0200 that morning.
-Perhaps he was waiting for the artillery or COL Hartwell's 2nd Brigade (Colored) to appear before proceeding.
+On the morning of the battle, 30 November, Potter's 1st Brigade was under orders to march before daylight to Grahamville and destroy the railroad.
+The march began at 0900 instead, letting the 3rd SC Cavalry and Zealy's artillery section get in position to fight a two and one-half hour delaying action that allowed the Confederates to occupy the Honey Hill position just ahead of the Union forces.
+Perhaps Potter's men were still exhausted from the prior day of marching and counter-marching which finally ended at 0200 on the day they were to advance.
+Perhaps he was waiting for his artillery or COL Hartwell's 2nd Brigade (Colored) to appear before proceeding.
 Whatever the reason, another opportunity was missed to advance unopposed toward Grahamville.
 A battle might still have been fought but it would have been fought beyond the fortifications of Honey Hill in more open terrain.